Bob and Doug McKenzie: Legacy

 Animax Entertainment, whose interactive division is currently headed by Dave Thomas, began producing a new animated series for the Global Television Network based on the characters debuting on April 19, 2009, simply entitled Bob & Doug.
 Thomas reprised the character of Doug in the new series.
 Moranis chose not to voice the character of Bob.
 The part was instead voiced by Dave Coulier.
 Moranis was, however, involved in the series as an executive producer.
 The show aired 15 episodes.

 They returned to the Great White North at a charity event held in Toronto in 2017 to help raise money for patients with spinal cord injuries.
 Jake Thomas, son of musician Ian Thomas and Dave's nephew had been in a snowmobile accident that paralyzed him from the waist down.
 Raising money for the family was reason enough to convince Moranis, known for keeping a low profile, to reprise his role as Bob for the first time in 10 years.
 With celebrity friends such as Dan Aykroyd, Martin Short, Eugene Levy and Catherine O'Hara performing skits, the gig was sold out.
 Over $325,000 was raised and will go towards the Jake Thomas's Road to Recovery GoFundMe campaign and the Spinal Cord Injury Ontario, in order to help others who have sustained spinal cord injuries.

 The SYFY network show "Z-Nation" Season 4, Episode 8 - 'Crisis of Faith', featured the main characters entering Canada, and running into RCMP officers, a Hockey team bearing the Canada logo and of course, zombies very reminiscent of Bob & Doug McKenzie.
 The cast members who confront the look-alikes used the GWN catch phrases "eh", and "hoser" among others.

 On March 24, 2020, a statue of Bob and Doug McKenzie was erected in Edmonton, Alberta, where the SCTV series was taped during most of the early 1980s.
-It depicts Bob and Doug enjoying a beer on a bench, and is located near the Rogers Place arena.
+It depicts Bob and Doug enjoying a beer on a bench, and is near the Rogers Place arena.
 The statue was the result of a collaboration between local sculptor Ritchie Velthuis, the non-profit SCTV Monument Committee, and Calgary's Bronzart Casting.
 Actors Rick Moranis and Dave Thomas provided input throughout the process.

 Astronauts Robert L. Behnken and Douglas Hurley are likened to the McKenzies because of their friendship when they participated in the first commercial astronaut launch on 30 May 2020, SpaceX Crew Dragon Demo-2.